PenelopeKing/power-outage-model/README.md

 * `PCT_WATER_INLAND`

 We feature engineered a new column `SEASON` which we got from the `MONTH` column in our DataFrame.
+We believed that there may have been some correlation between the distributions of seasons with more/less extreme weather and the distribution of outage causes for each season.
+For example, in the winter, there might be more strong storms and winds that can cause power outages as opposed to fall and spring, when the weather is more mild in comparison.
+Thus, during winter, there might be a higher probability of a power outage being caused by `severe weather` as opposed to `intentional attack`.

 We also created quantiles for all our quantitaive data.
 The reason why we decided to do these instances of feature engineering was to group our data.
 We noticed that our data in many of these columns were very spread out and unique, which may be causing issues for our decision tree model when it comes to classifying specific classes.

 Creating quantiles helps with giving data class at the extremes and the middle the same number ovalues. this qual representation may be beneficial for the model to learn the patterns associated with the class and can help give better ways for the decision tree to split.